demisto/content/Packs/MongoDBAtlas/Integrations/MongoDBAtlas/README.md

 MongoDBAtlas is integration that supports fetching and managing alerts and events within XSIAM.
-This integration was integrated and tested with version xx of MongoDBAtlasEventCollector.
+This integration was integrated and tested with version 2.0 of MongoDB Atlas.

 ## Configure MongoDBAtlas on Cortex XSOAR